shamim1258/Shamim/Technology/Python/libraries.md

             -  It will import the module math and create the reference in sys.module with keyword as math.
             -  It will add all the function of math symbol's in the module's global namespace referencing object liek math.sqrt, math.pi, etc and not add math in global namespace.
       -   Issue occur when we use 2 moduel having same function name like moduel math and cmath both having function name sqrt.
-          -   In this case the in the namespace only 1 keyword is created for sqrt and it will refer to the last module imported as it will referesh the namespace from sys.module, like in below example math will overwrite in namespace.
+          -   In this case the in the globals() namespace only 1 keyword is created for sqrt and it will refer to the last module imported as it will referesh the namespace from sys.module, like in below example math will overwrite in namespace.
 ^
     from import cmath *
     from import math *
 ^
+-  Performance wise not much difference in using `import math` and `from math import sqrt` as in both cases math is going to be imported just in case 2 sqrt namespace will be created in namespace globals().

 -  Build-in modules which i have used.(`import <module_name>`).
    -  sys